Mosaic Inc.: 2015-2021

 Mosaic has been financing residential loans for solar systems by leveraging third party capital providers since 2014.
 Since this shift, Mosaic has continued to grow in the solar financing space, in large part because of this additional raised capital.

 Mosaic's first major round of capital came in October 2014 with reinsurer PartnerRe, funding $100 million of Mosaic home solar loans.
 These funds were directed at expanding its lending system.
 In 2014, it was one of the first companies to pioneer solar lending by combining one of the industry's first 20-year solar loans with fully digital financing.

 In 2016, Mosaic introduced a battery-only loan.
 In 2017, the company introduced a 25-year loan and expanded into other sustainable home improvement verticals.
 In 2019, Mosaic introduced a product to enable the purchase of solar with other bundled improvements, including roofs, windows, and doors.
 Over the course of 2016, Mosaic raised $200 million between Germany's DZ Bank and New York Green Bank and a separate $220 million equity financing in Series C funding through private equity firm Warburg Pincus.

 In 2020, the company introduced a first-of-its-kind sustainable home improvement loan with up to 18 months of deferred interest and payments followed by repayment terms up to 25 years.

 Bankruptcy

 On June 6, 2025, Mosaic filed for Chapter 11 bankruptcy protection due to significant losses as a result from macroeconomic conflicts and rising interest rates.

+In September 2025, the company's assets were sold to Solar Servicing with plans to continue operations under new ownership.

 Controversies

-Since 2019, the company has been the target of claims of using its financial structure to scam homeowners with fraudulent loans, leading to lawsuits demanding over $3 million from consumers in California alone, with other lawsuits coming from consumers and State Attorney Generals in nearly 30 states.
+Since 2019, the company has been the target of claims of using its financial structure to scam homeowners with fraudulent loans, leading to lawsuits demanding over $3 million from consumers in California alone, with other lawsuits coming from consumers and State Attorneys General in nearly 30 states.
 On March 8, 2024 the Minnesota Attorney General filed suit against Mosaic and three other lending companies (GoodLeap, Sunlight Financial, and Dividend Solar Finance—a subsidiary of Fifth Third Bank), following an investigation that uncovered they charged Minnesotans $35 million in hidden fees on nearly 5000 loans to finance sales of residential solar panels.
 The lawsuit alleges the lenders violated Minnesota state laws against deceptive trade practices, deceptive lending, and illegally high rates of interest.